 5. Wears Valley

-Considered a hidden gem in the Smokies, Wears Valley is a gorgeous community situated off of the Pigeon Forge Parkway.
-This high mountain valley features spectacular mountain views, a peaceful ambiance, and a “secret” entrance to the Great Smoky Mountains National Park near the Metcalf Bottoms Picnic Area.
+Considered a hidden gem in the Smokies, Wears Valley is a gorgeous community off of the Pigeon Forge Parkway that runs through mountain country into Townsend, Tennessee.
+This scenic valley features spectacular mountain views, a peaceful ambiance, and a “secret” entrance to the Great Smoky Mountains National Park near the Metcalf Bottoms Picnic Area.
 Some of our favorite spots in Wears Valley include Goats on the Roof, the Smoky Mountain Alpine Coaster, Elvira’s Cafe, and GSM Outfitters.
+There’s also a new food truck park in Wears Valley where visitors can try delicious foods, listen to live music, and enjoy local art.

 Where to Stay in the Smoky Mountains

-When you stay with Timber Tops Cabin Rentals, you will have the perfect home base for exploring all of the best towns in the Smoky Mountains.
+When you stay with us, you will have the perfect home base for exploring all of the best towns in the Smoky Mountains.
 Our cabins in Sevier County come with your choice of amazing amenities, including decks with rocking chairs and hot tubs, stunning mountain views, fully furnished kitchens, awesome game rooms, and incredible theater rooms.
 With everything from 1 bedroom cabins to 15 bedroom lodges, we are sure to have the ideal accommodations for your escape.
-To start planning your vacation, browse our selection of cabin rentals in the Smoky Mountains!
+To start planning your vacation to the best mountain towns in Tennessee, browse our selection of cabin rentals in the Smoky Mountains!